-Note You can use this command to shutdown an instance of the VisiTransact Transaction Service that is embedded within an application process provided the -OTSexit_on_shutdown argument was passed to the application's ORB_init() method.
-For information about shutting down an instance of the VisiTransact Transaction Service that is embedded in an application process, see "Arguments for applications with an embedded VisiTransact Transaction Service instance" on page 188.
+You can use this command to shutdown an instance of the VisiTransact Transaction Service that is embedded within an application process provided the -OTSexit_on_shutdown argument was passed to the application's ORB_init() method.
+For information about shutting down an instance of the VisiTransact Transaction Service that is embedded in an application process, see "Arguments for applications with an embedded VisiTransact Transaction Service instance".